 IdentityForce has been in business longer than any other identity protection company.
 Although it is mostly known for identity theft protection, this review evaluates the company’s comprehensive credit reporting and monitoring service.

 - Credit score simulator

-With their top-level UltraSecure+Credit plan, IdentityForce pulls credit reports from all three of the major credit bureaus, allowing customers a thorough look at everything going on with their credit at each agency.
+With its top-level UltraSecure+Credit plan, IdentityForce pulls credit reports from all three of the major credit bureaus (Equifax, Experian, and TransUnion), allowing customers to get a thorough look at everything going on with their credit at each agency.
 Each report is accompanied by a TransRisk credit score for educational purposes.
-The reports are updated quarterly, with a new TransRisk score provided each month.

 Credit Score Simulator

-IdentityForce also includes a credit score simulator, which is a great feature for any credit monitoring and reporting service, as it lets users evaluate the impact of different financial decisions on their TransRisk score, for instance, taking out a new car loan, or paying off a credit card.
-Interactive features such as this allow clients to “test” different decisions before committing to them in the real world, and we applaud IdentityForce for including this feature in their service.
+IdentityForce offers a credit score simulator, which is a great feature for any credit monitoring and reporting service to provide because it lets users evaluate the impact of different financial decisions on their TransRisk score.
+Interactive features such as this allow clients to “test” different decisions before committing to them in the real world, and we applaud IdentityForce for including this feature in its service.

-Although we don’t consider it to be strictly necessary in a credit report monitoring service, IdentityForce does provide users with a fairly comprehensive suite of tools for protecting their identity that may be of value to at-risk customers looking to protect themselves from fraud in addition to tracking their credit reports and overall credit health.
+IdentityForce provides users with a fairly comprehensive suite of tools for protecting their identity that may be of value to at-risk customers looking to protect themselves from fraud in addition to tracking their credit reports and overall credit health.

 No Mobile App

 The absence of a mobile app is a notable point for a company that has been in business as long as IdentityForce.
 On-the-go access to credit monitoring is considered to be essential in this day and age, so the lack thereof can be frustrating.

 IdentityForce does not offer partial refunds and requires members to call into its member services department to either cancel their service or change their billing method.
 Although this is an annoyance, it’s also problematic because the company’s phone lines are only open during business hours.